 Why the need for a gathering of Active Learning Scenario Game Resources

 In this new era of student-centered learning the “traditional” chalk and talk lecture format of old – the so called “sage on the sage” – is being increasingly replaced with the “guide on the side” concept in which the instructor acts as facilitator and guide and the student takes a more active role in their own learning.
-This new pedagogy concept is described variously as active learning, engaged learning, experiential learning, problem-based learning and other iterations.
+This new pedagogy concept is described variously as active learning, engaged learning, experiential learning, problem-based learning and game-based learning (GBL).

 Each of these concepts have their own particular nuanced meanings (which are examined in this guide) depending upon who is defining it.
 Indeed, the subtle differences in the literature are such that it is difficult to clearly distinguish between them at times.
 Active learning is experiential learning is engaged learning is problem-based learning.
 Some texts use the terms almost interchangeably.

 But the concepts do have a central them in common - the idea that learning should not be a passive event for the student.
 Students should engage with and interact with the material.
 Instead of being “told or even “shown”, they need to actively engage with and “experience” the subject.

 Indeed, this move toward a more engaged student role has allowed the instructor to up his/her game to be a more effective facilitator of the student’s learning experience.
 In his book “Teaching as the Art of Staging: a scenario-based college pedagogy in action” college professor Anthony Weston has coined the term "impresario with a scenario."
 Whereas "guide on the side" indicates a teacher who takes themselves off the center of the stage and "guides" students in knowledge acquisition, a scenario impresario plays a more active role in insuring their student's engagement and experiential learning.
 They do this by “staging” learning scenarios.